 - Check out the 100 Ways to Seesaw.

-Teacher directs the goal-setting in desired content area.
+Teacher directs the goal-setting in the desired content area.

 Students set appropriate goals for themselves in the assigned area.

-Students are directed how to put their goals into Seesaw and how to track their goals.
+Students are directed on how to put their goals into Seesaw and how to track their goals.

 Teacher discretion on both the goals based on class, subject and student levels.

 Don't forget to check out the 100 Ways for Students to Seesaw!

 - Check for understanding

 - Teacher can set the standard/grade for the goal(s) desired.